Idiot Driving 101

-Pondering these and similar thoughts, I saw in the distance ahead of my, a semi truck.
+Pondering these and similar thoughts, I saw in the distance ahead of me, a semi truck.
 It was having a hard time controlling its trailer, which was swaying back and forth.
 Suddenly the rig jackknifed off the road!
 Hastily pulling my car over, I jumped out to see if I could help.
 Waving my flashlight around, I felt an eerie sensation.
 There was no semi or trailer there!
 The entire thing had been a hallucination!

 I considered this for a moment.
 Apparently, the mind needs to dream.
-Since I had denied it this release, by staying awake for 3 days straight, my mind had apparently decided it was going to go ahead and dream, whether I was awake OR asleep.
+Since I had denied it this release, by staying awake for 3 days straight, my mind had obviously decided it was going to go ahead and dream, whether I was awake OR asleep.
 Interesting.